Canon 1000D vs Sony A7S II

 Sensor comparison: Canon 1000D vs Sony A7S II

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 1000D features an APS-C sensor and the Sony A7S II a full frame sensor.
 The sensor area in the A7S II is 157 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 12MP, the A7S II offers a higher resolution than the 1000D (10.1MP), but the A7S II nevertheless has larger individual pixels (pixel pitch of 8.40μm versus 5.71μm for the 1000D) due to its larger sensor.
 Moreover, the A7S II is a much more recent model (by 7 years and 3 months) than the 1000D, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.